Skip to main content

 Marie Sklodowska-Curie Actions (MSCA)

-In addition to Studentships individuals, the MSCAs help to develop training networks, promote inter-institutional mobility of human resources and fund mobility programmes with an internationalisation orientation.
-Support from the Marie Skłodowska-Curie Actions is available for all stages of the research career.
-Beneficiaries include researchers at doctoral level and at later stages of their careers.
+In addition to individual Studentships , MSCAs help to develop training networks, promote inter-institutional mobility of human resources and fund mobility programmes with an internationalization orientation.
+Support provided by Marie Skłodowska-Curie Actions is available for all stages of a research career.
+Beneficiaries include researchers at doctoral level and later in their careers.

-• Doctoral Networks (DN) (formerly ITN) for universities, research centers, and entities from other sectors with the aim of training researchers at the doctoral level.
+• Doctoral Networks (DN) (formerly ITN) for universities, research centers and entities from other sectors with the aim of training researchers at doctoral level.

-• Postdoctoral Fellowships (PI) for experienced researchers who wish to further their careers by working abroad.
+• Postdoctoral Fellowships (IF) for more experienced researchers who want to further their careers by working abroad.

-• Cofunding of regional, national and international programs (COFUND) provide organizations with additional funds for their own researcher training (PhD) and career development (post-doc) programs.
+• Cofunding of regional, national and international programs (COFUND) provides organizations with additional funds for their own research training (doctoral) and career development (post-doctoral) programs.

 • INFRA-DEV: a framework of well-functioning European research infrastructures.

-• INFRA-EOSC: implement an operational, open EOSC ecosystem under FAIR (Findable-Accessible-Interoperable-Reusable) principles.
+• INFRA-EOSC: implement an operational, open EOSC ecosystem under the FAIR (Findable-Accessible-Interoperable-Reusable) principles.

-• INFRA-SERV: Research infrastructure services to support health research, accelerate the green and digital transformation, and advance frontier knowledge.
+• INFRA-SERV: research infrastructure services to support research, accelerate the green and digital transformation and advance fundamental knowledge.

 • INFRA-NET: network connectivity - enabling collaboration without borders.